 The reply was highly controversial.
 By this time, Arthur Macallister, one of the “Ipswich Bunch”, was Minister for Lands and Works.
 He was responsible for selecting and transferring the deeds for the Bridge Lands to the Council, but he had failed to do so.

-He neither approved nor rejected the bridge design, but instead opined that managing the construction of such a bridge would probably be beyond the capabilities of the Council.
+“Slippery Mac”, as he was disrespectfully known, neither approved nor rejected the bridge design, but instead opined that managing the construction of such a bridge would probably be beyond the capabilities of the Council.
 He suggested a pontoon bridge or steam ferry as an alternative.

-Towards the end of 1863, Government approval was received and the Council called for tenders for the 3 most favoured designs in December.
+Towards the end of 1863, Government approval was finally received and the Council called for tenders for the 3 most favoured designs in December.

 The bridge of the Engineering company Robson and L’Anson dubbed “Delta” was selected in early 1864, although heavily modified by the Council’s engineer.
 The design was of a lattice-girder construction, supported by 29 iron cylinders to be filled with concrete and settled some 24 feet, or over 7 metres, into the river bed.

 The contractor, tendering a price of £52,559, was John Bourne who had built several bridges over the Yarra in Melbourne.
 He was at the time also building the new Town Hall in Queen Street.
 Peto, Brassey and Co., involved in constructing Queensland railways, were to provide the iron work, to be shipped out from England.
 The contracted construction time was 2 years.

 The title deeds to the Bridge Lands were finally given to the Council in 1864.
 There was a total of 189 acres, 3 roods and 14 and a half perches, or almost 77 hectares.